aendie/SkyAlmanac-Py3/README.md

 # SkyAlmanac-Py3

-SkyAlmanac-Py3 is a Python 3 script that creates the daily pages of the Nautical Almanac.
+SkyAlmanac-Py3 is a Python 3 script that creates the daily pages of the Nautical Almanac **using the UT1 timescale** :smiley:.
+Official Nautical Almanacs employ a UT timescale (equivalent to UT1).
 These are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

 SkyAlmanac-Py3 was developed with the intention of having identical output format as SFalmanac-Py3.
 It is a hybrid version based on two astronomical libraries: